Diplomarbeit, 2000, 131 Seiten

 The first question I would like to answer is following: What is the main task of strategic management?
 Strategic management designs a pattern of actions that has to be followed in every major function and department – purchasing, production, finance, marketing, human resources, R&D and others.
-3 Nevertheless, this definition would be misunderstood if one would under strategic management understand only formulation of a strategy, another two aspects include setting performance targets for the firm and finally appraising the performance.
+Nevertheless, this definition would be misunderstood if one would under strategic management understand only formulation of a strategy, another two aspects include setting performance targets for the firm and finally appraising the performance.
 In the following chapter I will give an overview of terms related to strategic management.

-Strategy is not a detailed plan or programme of instructions, it is a unifying theme that gives direction and coherence to the actions and decisions of an individual 4 or organisation.
+Strategy is not a detailed plan or programme of instructions, it is a unifying theme that gives direction and coherence to the actions and decisions of an individual or organisation.
 Though its primary purpose is to guide management decisions toward superior performance through establishing competitive advantage (for definition of competitive strategy see paragraph below), strategy also acts as a vehicle for communication and co-ordination within the firm.

 Finally, strategy functions as a link between the firm and its business environment.
 A company’s actual strategy is usually partly planned and partly reactive to changing circumstances.
 In this thesis I will focus primarily on strategy as forming a link between the firm and its external environment.
 Figure bellow illustrates the interdependence between strategy and the business environment.

 The interdependent parts of the figure above include a company, its business environment, strategy which is governing the interplay between the two, objectives strategy is aimed at, and the other side of the coin, performance actually achieved by successful strategy implementation.
 In order to be able focus more specifically on the part of strategic management concerned with international expansion, a difference between corporate and business strategy has to be emphasised.

 Corporate strategy defines the scope of the firm in terms of the industries and markets in which it competes.
 Corporate strategy decisions include investment in diversification, vertical integration, acquisitions and new ventures, the allocation of resources between the different businesses of the firm etc.

 Business strategy is concerned with how the firm competes within a particular industry or market, i.e. how the firm should establish a competitive advantage over its rivals.

 It is often assumed that strategic management is only a task for large companies, which are not able to co-ordinate their actions effectively without a common goal setting.
 The opposite is true.
 In chapters 2.3 and 2.4 I will focus on the need of concise strategy in consulting companies, where a lot of emphasis is put on flexible organisation and adaptive decision making.